SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

     - __Table entries are currently delivered during add-on build with generic keys__ – thus it is strongly recommended to transport TABUs only with the software component the table definition belongs to and not in foreign software components to prevent loss of data.
 The possibility to deliver individual table keys as part of add-on build might be supported at a later point in time.

 !!! caution "Required project "Piper" library version"
-    SAP BTP ABAP environment releases might require certain versions of the project "Piper" Library.
-More Information can be found in [SAP Note 3032800](https://launchpad.support.sap.com/#/notes/3032800).
+    The recommended project "Piper" library version can be found in [SAP Note 3032800](https://launchpad.support.sap.com/#/notes/3032800).<br>
+    A specific version can be used by referencing the version number in the [Jenkinsfile](../../pipelines/abapEnvironment/configuration/#2-jenkinsfile).
 ## Introduction

 This scenario describes how an add-on for the SAP BTP, ABAP environment is built.
 It is intended for SAP partners who want to provide a Software as a Service (SaaS) solution on the SAP BTP using the ABAP Environment.
 Therefore, a partner development contract (see [SAP PartnerEdge Test, Demo & Development Price List](https://partneredge.sap.com/en/library/assets/partnership/sales/order_license/pl_pl_part_price_list.html)) is required.
 This page aims to provide an overview of the build process of the add-on.